vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 III

 Sadhana-bhakti or Laboured Love, and Phala- bhakti or Ripened Love.
 Laboured Love is what is evoked by (human) exertion.
-Ripened Love is what is gifted by God's grace, such that is found in Parāňkuša, Natha" etc. The employment of the term 'love' for praise, pros- tration etc., alluded to in such verses as:
+Ripened Love is what is gifted by God's grace, such that is found in Parāňkuśa, Natha" etc. The employment of the term 'love' for praise, pros- tration etc., alluded to in such verses as:

 is tropical.

 Love of My votaries,' etc11.,

-But a query may arise why, when the Vedantas have prescribed Hearing (Šravaṇa) and Reflection (Manana) also, love (Bhakti or Nididhyāsana) alone is said to be enjoined.
+But a query may arise why, when the Vedantas have prescribed Hearing (Śravaṇa) and Reflection (Manana) also, love (Bhakti or Nididhyāsana) alone is said to be enjoined.
 It is met thus: A person having learnt (the letter of) the Vedas with all its adjuncts, finds that the import of all this (learning) must have 'some definite motive; he necessarily resorts to Hearing (i.e. exposition by a Teacher) in order

-*** Parāňkuša or St. Nammåzhvar typifies all the Saints or Azhvārs, and Nätha-muni, all the Sages or Acāryas.
+*** Parāňkuśa or St. Nammåzhvar typifies all the Saints or Azhvārs, and Nätha-muni, all the Sages or Acāryas.

 218 Mad-bkakta-jana-vātsalyam, pūjāyān câ”numo- danam......bhaktir ashta-vidhāhy esha' etc, [Vishnu- dharmottara; quoted in Course V. Prapanna-Pārijāta also].112

-YATINDRA-MATA-DĪPIKĀ

 [Advent

 to ascertain for himself what it (the end) may be.
 Hence Hearing as a necessary step is premised.
 Reflection then (on what was taught) is also premised inasmuch as it is a (mental) process intended to render steady what has been heard.* Hence there is no inconsistency when it is averred that the purpose (of the Vedas) is to prescribe Love (Bhakti).
 Love which in other words is meditation (Dhyana), becomes mani- fold by the diversity of its Methods (Vidyā).
 These Methods (of Love or Meditation) are sub- sumable under two main heads: (1) those that have for their fruit (aim) Material Goods, or Spiritual End (Mukti).
 The Udgita-Vidya etc., belong to the Material Class.
-Those that belong to the Spiritual Class or the Brahma-Vidyā, are such as the Antar-akshi-Vidya, Antara-'ditya- Vidya, Dahara-Vidya, Bhuma-Vidya, Sad-Vidya, Madhu-Vidyā, Upakosala-Vidyā, Šāṇḍilya- Vidya,
+Those that belong to the Spiritual Class or the Brahma-Vidyā, are such as the Antar-akshi-Vidya, Antara-'ditya- Vidya, Dahara-Vidya, Bhuma-Vidya, Sad-Vidya, Madhu-Vidyā, Upakosala-Vidyā, Śāṇḍilya- Vidya,

 Purusha-Vidya, Pratardana-Vidyā,